40 Notable alumni of

 -

 Stephen Kinsey is an American politician and former Democratic Party member of the Pennsylvania House of Representatives, serving from 2013 to 2024.
-Kinsey had served as the chief of staff to state Representative John Myers, who preceded Kinsey in office.
+Kinsey had served as chief of staff to state Representative John Myers, who preceded Kinsey in office.
 Kinsey served as the chair of the Pennsylvania Legislative Black Caucus during the 2019-2020 legislative session.

 -